A104 road (England): Lea Bridge Road

 Lea Bridge Road runs between Clapton and Whipps Cross.
 Until the mid-18th century, a ferry crossing existed at the River Lea between Clapton and Leyton.
 Legislation from eighteenth century and histories of Hackney and Leyton refer to the crossing point as "Jeremy's ferry" - a name which was used from at least 1709.
 The first bridge near Jeremy's ferry was constructed in 1745.
-The River Lea Bridge and Roads Act 1757 set out that a permanent crossing should be installed at Jeremy's ferry:An Act for building a Bridge over the River Lea, at or near a Place called Jeremy's Ferry; and for making, repairing and widening Roads from thence into the great Roads at Snaresbrook in the County of Essex, and at Clapton in the County of Middlesex.A permanent timber bridge was built in 1772, which was replaced with an iron crossing in the early 1820s, followed by a new bridge in the 1890s.
+The River Lea Bridge and Roads Act 1757 (30 Geo.
+2. c.
+59) set out that a permanent crossing should be installed at Jeremy's ferry:An Act for building a Bridge over the River Lea, at or near a Place called Jeremy's Ferry; and for making, repairing and widening Roads from thence into the great Roads at Snaresbrook in the County of Essex, and at Clapton in the County of Middlesex.A permanent timber bridge was built in 1772, which was replaced with an iron crossing in the early 1820s, followed by a new bridge in the 1890s.

 Mapping from the 18th century suggests the route north-east out of Leyton, further into the county of Essex, was established through heath and forest in the 1700s, which was "the haunt of highwaymen" at the time.